Electronic Logbook for Truckers: What It Actually Records, and What Most Explanations Leave Out

 The logbook app is the driver's main view into their compliance status throughout the day.
 It shows current duty status, elapsed time in that status, shift and cycle counters, and the time remaining before a required rest break or daily limit is reached.

 Most well-designed apps present this information in a layout that maps closely to the grid format of the paper log, with the day broken into duty-status segments along a timeline.
-Drivers familiar with paper logs find this easier to interpret than abstract counters alone.
+Drivers already familiar with paper logs generally find this easier to interpret than abstract counters alone.
+Beyond the daily view, drivers can typically access a log history covering the required retention period, review and certify each day's record, and respond to proposed edits from fleet management.
+Certification is a required step.
+An uncertified log is treated as incomplete during an audit or inspection, which is a distinct and separate finding from any HOS limit violation.

 Duty Status Changes and How the Log Handles Them